itsmejoeyb/gaymer/README.md

 ## Technologies
 Project is created with:
 * Discord.js: 12.2.0
+* Axios: 0.19.2
 * ytdl-core: 2.1.4
 * dotenv: 8.2.0

-Those are the only three necessary for the bot to function.
+Those are the only four necessary for the bot to function.
 There are others in package.json but they were used for other commands that I have removed for GitHub.
 I'll get around to modifying dependencies some day...

 ## Requirements
 * YouTube API V3 Key